-Throbbing Gristle played for only the second time after their initial breakup in May 1981 at All Tomorrow’s Parties on December 3, 2004, which Coil was also originally set to play.
-The other band members had broached the idea of canceling the show, but Peter insisted on playing.
+Throbbing Gristle mk.
+II played for the second time at All Tomorrow’s Parties on December 3, 2004, which Coil was also originally set to play.
+The other band members had suggested canceling the show to give Peter time to grieve and recover mentally, but ever the professional, he insisted on playing.
 In the chalet on the way to the venue, he teared up as Cosey delicately proposed to Genesis the idea of dedicating the concert to John.
+Everyone unanimously agreed.

-The official video, released on TGV, famously depicts Peter wearing the fluffy suit he adorned for many Coil live shows.
+The official video, released on TGV, famously depicts Peter wearing his polar bear Coil costume.
 After the first song “P.A.
-Destroyer,” Genesis P-Orridge delivered his speech to John:
+Destroyer,” Genesis P-Orridge delivered this speech:

-During the final song “Wall of Sound,” Peter apparently broke down into tears, garnering Genesis’ attention, who then went over to comfort him.
-Surprised by his friend’s touch, Peter looked up in alarm, saw it was Genesis, then put his head back down.
-Genesis walked away from him.
+During the final song “Wall of Sound,” Peter finally broke down into tears, garnering Genesis’ attention, who then went over to comfort him.
+Surprised by his friend’s touch, Peter snapped his head up in alarm, saw it was Genesis, then put his head back down.
+Genesis stroked his head and walked away from him.
 A few moments later, Peter stood up.
-He disrobed the suit like a snake shedding its skin, briefly waved goodbye to the audience, and left the stage first.
+He disrobed his suit like a snake shedding its skin, waved goodbye to the audience, and left the stage first.
 It’s impossible not to see the poetry in his actions onstage.
-Genesis followed quick suit, perhaps to comfort him further, while Cosey and Chris played for a while longer.
+Genesis followed suit, perhaps to comfort him further, while Cosey and Chris played for a while longer.

 Cosey remembers Peter disappearing into his private chalet to take a hit of LSD and escape into his own world.
-The rest of the band were to occupied to interact with him for the rest of the night.
+The rest of the band were too preoccupied to interact with him for the rest of the night.